 - Give all the details: When describing the event, provide all the details you can, even if you have to add them as it gets closer to the event.
 This gives you lots of possible hooks that may be just what your “Maybe” attendees need to make the decision to attend (professional event organizers and event planners know this secret!)

-- Use other Social Media Marketing- Your event, whether an in-person or a virtual networking event, can get a more exposure when you promote it through your blog and other social media channels such as Twitter, Linkedin, and Google+.
+- Use other Social Media Marketing- Your event, whether an in-person or a virtual networking event, can get a more exposure when you promote it through your blog and other social media channels such as Twitter and Linkedin.
 Look closely at all your social networking avenues to see how it can be integrated.